TV Tropes Needs Your Help

 Some non-Ivy League schools can fall under this trope as well, due to their elite status, overuse in fiction, and fulfilling a specific niche.
 Examples include:

 - Stanford University, another elite, prestigious school located in Palo Alto, California.
 Common in works set on the West Coast.
+UC Berkeley in Berkeley and UCLA in Westwood, Los Angeles are also common.

 - The Seven Sisters, a group of prestigious women's colleges.note Historically, this was the equivalent of the Ivy League for women; in fact, many of them started as "sister schools" to Ivy League colleges back when those schools only admitted men.
 Nowadays, having a character choose a Seven Sisters school is usually a way to show that she is a Granola Girl and/or Straw Feminist.

-- The medical school of The Johns Hopkins University, common for elite doctors or medical researchers (for example, Dr. Gregory House).
+- The medical school of Johns Hopkins University, common for elite doctors or medical researchers (for example, Dr. Gregory House).
 While JHU is not just a medical school, its association exclusively with medicine in the media means that the name-dropping of JHU in any other field would be an aversion of this trope.

 - The film schools of University of Southern California (USC) and New York University (NYU), two of the best in the country, for budding directors.